Miami-Dade County Theft Crime Attorney

 South Florida Theft Crime Lawyer

 Theft is a common crime in Florida and the Miami area, with an increase in the last few years.
 Theft is the taking of something belonging to another without their knowledge or consent.
 Theft can occur in many ways, by stealing something out of a person's vehicle or breaking into someone's home to steal something.
 When a theft is committed with the use of a weapon, it becomes a much more serious crime, normally charged as a felony.
-Let our Miami-Dade County theft crime defense lawyer help you.
+Let our theft attorneys in Miami help you.

 Certain common theft crimes our office can defend you for include: